jcrichto/jasoncrichton.com/src/content/work/biolage.md

 To help the Client’s existing back-end Demandware team, we developed functional prototypes to showcase our vision for page animations and layouts.
 During the development phase, we participated in UAT with the Client’s IT team to ensure the finalized designs stayed true to our vision.

-“The Elevate team is always a pleasure to work with and they are very skilled at what they do.
-I absolutely love the designs they did for our new Biolage brand website.
-They went above and beyond by incorporating unique elements throughout the site which really brought everything to life and they supported us through every step of the site launch.”

-Nicole Wallace
-Digital Manager, Matrix